 Note: This article was originally published on the NATO Association of Canada's website.

-Members of Parliament recently debated a motion known as M-103 in the House of Commons, and its controversy speaks to a grander challenge facing liberal societies today.
-The motion condemns racism and religious discrimination, emphasizing Islamophobia, and urges the government to take note of petition e-411.
-The petition being noted is important, as it asks the House of Commons to recognize that violent extremists “do not represent the religion of Islam . . . [because they] do not reflect in any way [its] values or teachings.”
+Members of Canada’s parliament once debated a motion known as M-103, and the controversy it generated speaks to a grander challenge facing liberal societies today.
+The motion condemned racism and religious discrimination, emphasizing Islamophobia, and urged the government to take note of petition e-411.
+The petition being noted was important, as it asked the House of Commons to recognize that violent extremists “do not represent the religion of Islam . . . [because they] do not reflect in any way [its] values or teachings.”

-Permitting the petition’s first two points is straightforward, because polling data shows us that most Muslims worldwide, and American Muslims in particular, reject the use of violence against civilians as a legitimate strategy.
+Permitting the petition’s first two points is straightforward, because polling data shows us that most Muslims worldwide, and American Muslims in particular, reject the use of violence against civilians.
 Everyday life in Canada confirms the same view.
 Recognizing the petition’s third claim, on the other hand, is quite another thing, because it raises the complex question of who qualifies as a “true” Muslim.

-The petition represents a well-intentioned desire to protect innocent Muslims, but by denying any connection between extremism and Islam it is guilty of political correctness, and does not advance sufficiently our understanding of the issue.
+The petition represented a well-intentioned desire to protect innocent Muslims, but by denying any connection between extremism and Islam it was guilty of political correctness, and didn’t advance sufficiently our understanding of the issue.
 The opposite end of the spectrum is even more problematic.
-Some of the motion’s critics have preyed on unfounded fears that a formal denunciation of Islamophobia is the first step toward Sharia law in Canada.
+Some of the motion’s critics preyed on unfounded fears that a formal denunciation of Islamophobia is the first step toward Sharia law in Canada.
 Both stances are wrong.

-Graeme Wood’s article in The Atlantic stirred debate for arguing that extremists claiming to act in the name of Islam do, in fact, represent some of Islam’s teachings.
+Graeme Wood’s 2015 article What ISIS Really Wants stirred debate for arguing that extremists claiming to act in the name of Islam do, in fact, represent some of Islam’s teachings.
 Fanatical propaganda regularly draws passages from the Qur’an and the hadith as purported justification for violence and abuse.
-It is impossible to say that Islamic extremism has no relation to Islamic doctrine.
+It’s impossible to say that Islamic extremism has no relation to Islamic doctrine.